Changissnz/selfinterest/README.md

 progress of revising or developing improved forms from that media form are not as recognized.
 A last note of question on this for example, how can it be a universal rule to mourn a middle agent when it was always their profit for their self-interest in their waking life?
-Well, that would be the artificial axiom to mourn because that is the socially acceptable thing to do.
+Well, that would be the artificial axiom to mourn from the cause of that being the socially acceptable thing to do.